 When you own BDSM toys, like a flogger, mask, rope, cuffs, collar, paddles, etc., it takes some extra care.
 Of course this is also depending on the type of material and its quality.

 If you own floggers of lesser quality leather or synthetic materials, make sure the strands do not get folded.
 It could create folding lines, which not only makes your flogger ugly, but also useless.
-Best is to hang your flogger, for example at the loop that is sometimes at the handle.
+Best is to hang your flogger, for example at the inside of a closet door at the loop that is sometimes at the handle.

 Paddles are easy to store.
 Just make sure there are no sharp objects that could scratch them.
 Some paddles can be hanged (next to your flogger), but you might also just lay them in a box or drawer.

 Articles with belts and buckles, such as collars and cuffs, should be stored untied.
 With that I mean that you take the belts from the buckles.
 This will keep your material from getting some ‘memory line’.

 Gags are best kept in a storage bag, because you wouldn’t want dust and hairs getting attached to it.
 Nevertheless, you should always wash it before use anyhow.
 You don’t want dust or hairs getting in your mouth.

 Do you have suggestions or ideas for storing sex toys?
 Please put them in the comments below.